-must deposit twenty-five dollars with the Treasurer.
+1. Every candidate for admission to an undergraduate course must deposit twenty-five dollars with the Treasurer.
 A check, draft, or order should be payable to Cornell University and should be sent to The Treasurer, Cornell University.
-The deposit must be made not later than June 1 if the candidate is to be admitted in September to the College of Arts and Sciences or the College of Architecture, and not later than August 1 if he is to be admitted in September to any of the other colleges.
-It must be made not later than January 1 if the candidate is to be admitted in February to any of the colleges.
+The deposit must be made not later than August 1 if he is to be admitted in September and not later than January 1 for admission in February.

-If the candidate matriculates, the deposit will be credited to his account, \$10 for the matriculation fee and \$15 as a guaranty fund, which every undergraduate student is required to maintain and which is to be refunded upon his graduation or permanent withdrawal, less any indebtedness to the University.
+If the candidate matriculates, the deposit will be credited to his account, \$10 for the matriculation fee and \$15 as a guarantee fund, which every undergraduate student is required to maintain and which is to be refunded upon his graduation or permanent withdrawal, less any indebtedness to the University.